jacobdensford/the-good-web/README.md

 - [ ] Make good default opml
 - [ ] Add more sizes of favicons
 - [ ] Add keyboard navigation
-- [ ] When doing both a daily and a weekly fetch, reuse data from weekly to populate daily?